 Cold-Case Christianity: A Homicide Detective Investigates the Claims of the Gospels (Paperback, Kindle, Audiobook) is one of the latest books to examine the evidence for the reliability of the New Testament.
 Homicide detective J. Warner Wallace was an atheist before he began putting Christianity to the same tests that he places witnesses and suspects to in his investigations of crimes.
 He split his book into two sections.
 The first deals with the methods used in detective work.
 He uses his own experiences to illustrate and applies them to the different aspects of Christianity.
-In the second part he specifically targets the reliability of the four gospels as eyewitness accounts of history.
+In the second part, he specifically targets the reliability of the four gospels as eyewitness accounts of history.
 This review will be a chapter-by-chapter summary but should not be taken as comprehensive of Wallace's presentation:

 Section 1: Learn to Be a Detective